Heat equation and Schr\"{o}dinger equation with translation invariance on the infinite-dimensional vector space $\mathbb R^\infty$

-hold.
-This clearly shows that $\triangle_{\mathbb R^\infty}$ is an analog of the standard Laplacian $\triangle_{\mathbb R^n}$.
-In Section 7, we show that $L^2(\mathbb R^\infty)$ has an uncountable orthogonal system (i.e., $L^2(\mathbb R^\infty)$ is not separable).
-In Section 8, just to make sure, we confirm that $\triangle_{\mathbb R^\infty}$ is translation invariant.
 Section 6, Section 7 and Section 8 can each be read independently.
-In addition, we once again state the proof of some fundamental facts that should hold, because there does not seem to be much accessible well-known literature that explicitly states the proof.
+In addition, as appropriate, we once again state the proof of some fundamental facts that should hold, because there does not seem to be much accessible well-known literature that explicitly states the proof (and the author is the kind of person who worries about such things).
+Readers who are not too concerned can feel free to ignore such statements.
+On the one hand, in a familiar way, it uses well-known basic theorems such as Radon-Nikodym theorem without any specific reference to them.

 \sect{Square root of density} Throughout this paper, we may use the following three simple facts (Lemma 1, Lemma 2 and Remark) without specific mention.
+In a familiar way, we also use Radon-Nikodym theorem without any specific reference.

 {\bf Lemma 1:} Let $\eta$ be the map from $\mathbb C$ to $\mathbb C$ defined for $z\in \mathbb C$, as $\eta(z):=z|z|$.
 Let $\zeta$ be the map from $\mathbb C$ to $\mathbb C$ defined for $w\in \mathbb C$, as $\zeta(w):=w|w|^{-\frac{1}{2}}$ when $w\not=0$ holds and $\zeta(w):=0$ when $w=0$ holds.
 Then, $\eta$ and $\zeta$ are continuous. $\zeta\circ\eta$ and $\eta\circ\zeta$ are the identity map.